sethhaskellcondie/nexio-nodejs/README.md

 # nexio-nodejs

 This project contains a system that integrates with the Nexio payment processing platform.
+It's coded in JavaScript using the node.js runtime environment.
+It's an express app, that uses axios for the calls to the Nexio system.
+Then is uses Jest and Supertest for the integration tests, with a little help from nodemon during development.

 System Project Set Up
 * install node.js if that is not already install on your machine